What Are Medical Alert Systems ?

 The “Help” buttons all operate in the same ways as for the monitored systems, except instead of initiating a call through to a 24/7 monitoring center, the system automatically dials through a list of phone numbers of preferred contacts – usually caretakers and family members – until one of them responds.

-It is also possible to have the systems dial the emergency services, but this may result in them being called to non-emergency situations, simply as the result of none of the other contact numbers answering their phones.
+It is also possible to have the systems dial the emergency services, but this may result in them being called to non-emergency situations, or false alerts, simply as the result of none of the other contact numbers answering their phones.

 Mobile Medical Alert Systems –